 In short, it depends.
 While CBD has revealed itself in studies as being safe for everyone, how you and your body respond to taking a CBD product can be different from someone else.

 CBD elicits its natural balancing effects by interacting with the body’s native systems and their receptors.
 How these effects reveal themselves can vary by person.
-If we were to ask all of our athletic customers to name the primary benefit they get from Dixie Botanicals® CBD supplements, we would receive a wide variety of answers.
+If we were to ask all of our athletic customers to name the primary benefit they get from Dixie Botanicals® CBD products, we would receive a wide variety of answers.

 CBD and Its Effects on the Body

 CBD is an all-natural non-psychoactive cannabinoid found in cannabis plants like hemp.
 Like all cannabinoids, CBD has a chemical structure that allows it to interact with specialized receptors in the body, called cannabinoid receptors.